 Today we’re talking about revolutions and the importance of knowing our history.
-At the end of this article you’ll find ideas for any family, as well as links to resources in Portuguese because 25 April is the anniversary of the Portuguese Carnation Revolution.
-Having said that, the spirit of this article, of not letting distance from our home country let us forget about the darker side of history, is valid for any bilingual or expat family.
+At the end of this article, you’ll find ideas for any family, as well as links to resources in Portuguese because 25 April is the anniversary of the Portuguese Carnation Revolution.
+Having said that, the spirit of this article, of not letting the distance from our home country let us forget about the darker side of history, is valid for any bilingual or expat family.

 The Carnation Revolution